Vargodl/DVwords-WeekenStrung/README.md

 I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty.

 _____
+May 7

+It’s been 70 years between coronations in the dwindling luxury brand of the British empire —probably most effective for monetizing merchandise and people.
+Although I thought Brexit was the wrong, Putin-influenced decision, I hope this is the last coronation for a much smaller United (only/sort of) Kingdom because it seems a self-indulgent money, prestige and power grab by the ‘firm’ of a racist family that don’t actually have any power.
+The coronation of ‘the king’ yesterday cost (mostly the British taxpayers)  around 100 million pounds—and that was supposedly downsized.
+Half the population watched—the other half on the food lines.
+Other than the British populace there, most of the paying attendees seemed to have been visiting dignitaries, press (including people from Boston TV channels…and widely smiling Lionel Ritchie.
+Harry, in self-imposed exile, was there to represent the most obviously self-absorbed and self-promoting appendix of the royally confused family.

+Andrew, exiled because all of his self-indulgence was unroofed because of Jeffery Epstein.

+…and Chucky is King Camilla’s Tampon:

+…and just one more thing:

+Walking around town on this beautiful day, I saw this yard sign:  “I support the police.”
+My yard sign would say:
+I support
+The police
+The troops
+Ukraine
+Blacks
+Lives
+and
+Matters.

+_____

 May 6